July 7th, 1925 – January 24th, 2021

 The family would like to express their appreciation for the care and the caring by all the staff at West Park Crossing.
 It made Erle’s life and his family’s lives much better.
 The family would also like to thank Dr. A.J.
 VanHeerden and Dr. Waldner for their excellent care and their compassion.

-A Celebration of Erle’s Life will be held at a later date in Moose Jaw, SK with interment at Central Butte Cemetery.
+A Celebration of Erle’s Life will be held on Saturday, September 18th, 2021 at 11:00 a.m. in Moose Jaw Funeral Home.
+Reverend Tim Ellis will officiate and a private family interment will take place at Central Butte Cemetery.
 As an expression of sympathy, donations in Erle’s name may be made to one of his favorite charities: Sask Abilities Council, 2122 Broad St, Regina, SK S4P 1Y5 or to a charity of one’s choice.

 We will miss him greatly!